webciter/removeAll/README.md

 # removeAll
-Removes a list of values from  DOMTokenList
+Removes a array of values from  DOMTokenList

 <h2>Usage</h2>